 She responded by text message: “No. Nothing.
 Nada.
 Zilch.”

 Jacqueline Ronson reported for Black Press at the Yukon News in Whitehorse from August, 2013, through June, 2015.
 She left the company on good terms to move to Vancouver Island.
-The Discourse has a membership-based business model; it does not compete with Black Press for advertising revenue.

 This piece was edited by Lindsay Sample with copy editing and fact-checking by Jonathan von Ofenheim and Francesca Fionda.
 Additional support provided by Robin Perelle.
 The Discourse’s editor-in-chief is Erin Millar.